reeddunkle/Codjo/References/Optimizing.md

 `i` is going to start of at `0`, and then `k` will go through the loop.
 Then `i` will become `1`, and `k` will going through the loop, etc.

-Now it's `O(n-squared)`, which is called "quadratic".
+So now it's `O(n-squared)`, which is called "quadratic".

 There are common benchmarks for different types of algorithms, namely sorting and searching.
 I'll cover searching when we go over [Problem2](https://github.com/reeddunkle/Codjo/tree/master/Problem2_Sorted_Search), and we'll do sorting in the near future.
 You should be aware that [Bubble Sort is notoriously bad](https://youtu.be/k4RRi_ntQc8).

-Another common concept is "constant time", which is written in Big O as `O(1)`.
-This means that regardless of the size of the input, your function only has to do a set, contstant number of operations.
+Another common one is "constant time", which is written as `O(1)`.
+This means that regardless of the size of the input, your function only has to do a set, constant number of operations.

 Here's a short, pointless example using the same input as above, `[0, 4, 6, 3, 2, 7, 5, 1, 8, 8]`: